Libera-Chat/libera-chat.github.io/privacy.md

 - You can delete your information from our database.

 You may also exercise your rights by contacting <policy@libera.chat>.
-If you wish to file a complaint see the website of the [Swedish Authority for Privacy Protection (IMY)][imy] for their contact details.
+If you wish to file a complaint, see the website of the [Swedish Authority for Privacy Protection (IMY)][imy] for their contact details.

 When using Libera Chat services, Libera Chat may work with the following personal